mattermost/docs/source/overview/internal-security-policies.rst

 3. Is some form of static code scanning performed as part of the release acceptance?
 What tools are used?

--  Yes, static analysis tools include ESLint and gofmt
+-  Yes, static analysis tools include ESLint and gofmt.

 4. Is some form of dynamic code scanning performed as part of the release acceptance?
 What tools are used?